Foot & Ankle Injuries Treatment

 When one or more of your ankle joint bones are broken, a broken ankle (also referred to as an ankle fracture) occurs.
 When more bones are broken, the injury becomes more serious.
 You could also experience ligament damage (your ligaments hold the ankle bones and joint in position) along with the fracture that could cause you additional recovery time.
 Ankle fractures occur in patients of all ages.
 Falls, impacts during car accidents, rolling your ankle or twisting/ rotating your ankle are causes for these fractures.
 Symptoms usually include swelling, bruising, tenderness, noticeable deformities, and immediate, severe pain.

 When the bones in your midfoot are broken, or ligaments supporting your midfoot are torn, this can result in a Lisfranc injury.
 This type of injury can be simple or complex.
 People can often mistake it for a simple sprain (especially after a fall).
 However, a Lisfranc injury is a more severe injury than a simple sprain that can take several months to heal and maybe even surgery to treat.
 Symptoms include painful swelling of the top of your foot, bruising on the top and bottom of your foot, and pain that worsens with standing, walking or attempting to push off on the affected foot.
+If you’re not sure how or why your foot is injured, trust our orthopedic doctors to give you a diagnosis of your foot.
+We offer our services to The Woodlands, TX; Cypress, TX; Houston, TX and nearby areas.

 A pilon fracture is a break that occurs at the bottom of your tibia (shinbone) that involves the weight-bearing surface of your ankle joint.
 Frequently, this type of injury also involves a broken fibula (lower leg bone).
 Usually, the result of a car collision or a fall from a height, symptoms of a pilon fracture include swelling, bruising, tenderness, or an ankle that appears angled or crooked.